sunnivin/my_ugly_repo/README.md

 # module-based-type-along
-Template repository for starting the module based coding exercise
+This repository is generated from the template repository for starting the module based coding exercise.

+It contains some ugly Python code that should be cleaned a little.